-Jalapeño Cheddar Cornmeal Biscuits are the perfect companion for your next soup or chili.
-Flaky and tender, these biscuits are filled with spicy jalapeños and sharp cheddar cheese.
+Jalapeño cheddar biscuits are the perfect companion for your next bowl of soup or chili.
+They're flaky, tender, and filled with spicy jalapeños, a bit of cornmeal, and melty sharp cheddar cheese.

-I'd like to think of these jalapeño cheddar cornmeal biscuits as a fun hybrid between a biscuit and cornbread.
+I like to think of these jalapeño cheddar biscuits as a fun hybrid between a biscuit and cornbread.
 After you try them, you'll be hooked!

-Cornmeal is an unlikely ingredient in a biscuit recipe, but it adds an extra layer of texture and crunch that you'll love.
-Jalapeños and sharp cheddar cheese are the perfect pairing, adding heat and flavor.
+Cornmeal is an unlikely ingredient in a biscuit recipe but it adds an extra layer of texture and crunch that you'll love.
+These biscuits are surprisingly easy to make from scratch and have a hint of heat from the addition of jalapeños.

-Pair these biscuits with a bowl of chili, barbecue pulled pork, or grilled chicken.
-They make the perfect side dish for just about any meal!
+Pair your jalapeño cheddar biscuits with a bowl of chili, barbecue pulled pork, or grilled chicken.
+They make the perfect side dish for just about any meal.

 Ingredients and substitutions